Meet ContextCheck: Our Open-Source Framework for LLM & RAG Testing! Check it out on Github!

 Determine your goals

-Before you build a data pipeline, you need to consider what value you want to derive from big data.
+Before building data pipelines, you need to consider what value you want to derive from big data.
 Therefore, you first need to determine what your objectives are for building the pipeline, how you’ll measure the pipeline’s success, and the use cases your data pipeline will serve.

 Determine your data sources

 Your data sources will ultimately determine the ingestion strategy [7] you choose.
-Everything from potential data sources, the data format, and how you connect to your data sources directly impacts your overall data pipeline architecture.
+Everything from potential data sources to the data format and how you connect to your data sources directly impacts your overall data pipeline architecture.

 Determine your data ingestion strategy